FAIRODDS

 Limitations

-• More time-intensive than regular value-bet finders (note: Fairoddsterminal.com also includes a standard value-bet finder).
+• More time-intensive than regular value-bet finders (FairOdds Terminal also includes a standard value-bet finder for a more automated approach).

 Pinnacle dropping odds is a relatively new, evolving approach.
 It can deliver excellent value, especially if you target books not available in mainstream value-bet or pre-match arb tools.